 Other planning guidance

-Essex County Council has published the third edition of its Developers’ Guide to Infrastructure Contributions, this replaces the previous edition published in February 2010.
-The document details the scope and range of contributions towards infrastructure which Essex County Council may seek from developers and land owners in order to make development acceptable in planning terms.
+This document details the scope and range of contributions towards infrastructure which Essex County Council may seek from developers and land owners in order to mitigate the impact and make development acceptable in planning terms.
 The guide covers the administrative area of Essex County Council and the infrastructure that they provide such as schools, roads and libraries.
 The document can be viewed below:

 All new major development must provide sustainable drainage systems to manage surface water flooding.
 Prepared by Essex County Council as lead local flood authority, this guidance helps steer what is expected from development to complement national requirements and prioritise local needs.
-This is a material consideration when determining planning applications as agreed at Planning and Licensing Committee on 21 July 2015.
 The document can be viewed below: